 When applying for an insurance policy, companies ask several questions—for example, your name, age, gender, and address.
 In addition, companies can ask additional questions to determine how likely you are to make a claim.

 When an insurance company is deciding whether or not to offer automobile insurance to a potential customer, it will want to know about the person's previous driving record, whether they have any recent accidents or tickets, and what type of car is to be insured.

-A: A number of factors can affect the cost of your automobile insurance — some of which you can control and some that are beyond your control.
+Several factors can affect the cost of your automobile insurance — some of which you can control and some that are beyond your control.